habitat-sh/on-prem-builder/README.md

 Once you are logged in, you should be able to create an origin by clicking on the 'Create Origin' button.

-You will need to at least create a `core` origin for an initial set of base packages (see section below).
+**NOTE** _You will need to at least create a `core` origin for an initial set of base packages (see section below).
 Go ahead and create a new origin now, and type in `core` as the origin name.
+It's important to do this prior to populating your depot with the `core` upstream packages, or else the upload will fail._

 ### Generate a Personal Access Token